lambdaofgod/sparse-representations/README.md

 # sparse_edx

-Notes for edX course on Sparse Methods
+Notes and code for [Sparse Representations in Signal and Image Processing](https://www.edx.org/professional-certificate/israelx-sparse-representations-from-theory-to-practice)